microsoft/fast/packages/fast-glyphs-msft/utilities/README.md

 ```

 ### Change the index file type
-If you are using typescript you can specify `ts` as the index file type.
+If you are using TypeScript you can specify `ts` as the index file type.
 The default is `js`.

 ```js
     const glyphPath = path.resolve(__dirname, "path/to/folder", "ts");